///

 We fail to envision life without the tightrope largely, I think, because it is too painful to consider what we have lost.
 The world below; the solidity of earth.
 Love felt in the arms of others.
 The sound of birdsong.
 There we knew togetherness in a way that we, now, here, can only dream of.
 We still know that it exists, but we will spend our lives pretending that it is impossible.
 We will rush to beat back any mention of it, for daring to suggest that we might have something to live for.
 We fill our daydreams with hollow imitations of humanity, allowing the waking mind to be persuaded that it knows what it wants.
 Our desires are never sated, and we have convinced ourselves that that is the nature of desire.
 An unavoidable consequence of daring to want, an inconvenience which, if we were honest, we would prefer to eradicate.

 And we have certainly tried to eradicate it— oh!
 We’ve tried.
 We’ve drowned it in chemical markers, tried to float it away on a river of inhibitors and uppers and downers, distilled from the parts of the world that make us think we can forget what we want.
-Our own minds can be made to give up on wanting, like plants in poor soil, withering and coming apart until it opts to end its own suffering.
+Our own minds can be made to give up on wanting, like a plant in poor soil, withering and coming apart until it opts to end its own suffering.
 And we pour chemicals of all kinds onto that problem in a vain attempt to spark life again, so that we can go about the world like reanimated corpses, to perform the charade that the not-quite-dead have convinced themselves is better than living.
 This is necropolitics.
 The moniker is dissatisfying to me, when I think of all the dead and dying things that go with grace into the earth.
 Necropolitics ought to be the honoring of bones, the sacrifices of love and loss.
 Instead we have made into this bright and terrible facsimile, a draining disease of our own creation, an insidious affliction of seeming and mimicry that undoes the very substance of the world.

 And so it is that I don’t know how to shape my anger anymore.
 I never did, in all honesty.
 Does the world need more anger?
 Anger often takes the shape of justice.
 Or rather, it takes the shape of a desire for justice.
 This is an acceptable, precedented shape.
 To put those writings of mine out into the world would be to capitulate, to let the fury be pulled from me like taffy, stretched until it is appropriately malleable.
 The power has a way of making anger convenient for itself.
 It’ll chew me up and spit me back out.